-Connect the electrical lines, and the hydraulic reel lift/tilt hose (standard on all tables) at the plug mount, located on the right-hand side of the cab.
+1. Connect the electrical lines, and the hydraulic reel lift/tilt hose (standard on all tables) at the plug mount, located on the right-hand side of the cab.

-NOTE: The optional hydraulic swather tilt connection is also shown here (top right).
+The optional hydraulic swather tilt connection is also shown here (top right).
 Connect this now if you have not already done so.

-2. Open the valve to the reel lift/tilt cylinder (curved arrow).
+- Illustration 3-56: Power Unit Connections - 2.
+Open the valve to the reel lift/tilt cylinder (curved arrow). - 3.
+Connect hydraulics for Pressure, Return, and Case Drain to the swather.